AI Car Damage Detection: How it works

 What are tears?

-Tears occur when the impact to a car leads to the metal parts splitting into two pieces.
-These usually occur either at the edge of the car part or inside it.
+When the impact on a car causes the metal parts to split into two, its called a tear on the car’s surface.
+This type of car damage occurs either at the edge of the car part or inside it.

 Glass Damage

-Glass damages are usually impacts that occur on the glass components of the car body, such as the windshield, back glass, window, headlights, and tail lights.
-They can further be classified into cracks, chips, spider cracks, and large-range glass damage.
+Glass damages are impacts occurring on the glass parts of the car’s body, such as windshield, back glass, window, headlights, and tail lights.
+This type of car damage can be further classified into cracks, chips, spider cracks, and large-range glass damage.

 What is a crack?

-A crack, also known as a fracture in automotive glass, is a structural break in the vehicle's windshield or window.
-They can result in a major safety hazard because even a minor crack can compromise the glass' integrity, reducing the ability to absorb and distribute impact, which in turn increases the risk of injury during accidents.
+A crack, also known as a glass fracture, is a structural break on a vehicle’s windshield or window.
+This type of car damage can result in major safety hazards because even a small crack can compromise the glass’s integrity, reducing its ability to absorb and distribute impact, which in turn increases the risk of injury during accidents.

 What is a chip?

-A chip (technically known as a stone chip or pit) is superficial damage to a car's glass parts caused by the impact from small stones and debris displacing a small portion of the outer layer of the glass, forming a small indentation.
+A chip AKA a stone chip or pit is superficial damage to a car's glass surface caused by small stones or debris hitting the outer layer of the glass, causing a small indentation.
 This damage can vary in size based on the force of impact and the object's shape.

 What is a spider crack?

-A spider crack is a specific type of glass fracture that starts from a central point of impact and extends outwards with multiple cracks, resembling a spider web.
-This type of damage affects the structural integrity of the glass and also obstructs visibility while having the risk of growing rapidly if not treated at the right time.
+A spider crack is a specific type of car glass damage that starts from a central point of impact and extends outwards with multiple cracks, resembling a spider web.
+This type of car damage affects the structural integrity of the glass and also obstructs visibility, which has the risk of growing rapidly if not treated at the right time.

 What is large-range glass damage?

-Large-range glass damage occurs when a major area of the car windshield/window is fractured or shattered due to impact.
-In case of large-range glass damage, the only solution is to replace the damaged glass to ensure both visibility and structural safety.
+Large-range glass damage occurs when a major area of the car windshield or window is fractured or shattered due to impact.
+The only solution is to replace the damaged glass to ensure both visibility and structural safety.

 Miscellaneous Damage

-Now that we have a better understanding of the types of damages occurring to a car, let's dive into how we can detect these damages using photos and videos.
+Now that we have a better understanding of the types of car damage, let's dive into how AI car damage detection reads photos and videos using different models.

-There are a variety of machine learning models we can use to detect vehicle damage depending on the task.
+There are a variety of machine learning models we can use for vehicle damage detection, depending on the task.
 The most common ones used are

 - Object detection model